bosun-ai/swiftide/README.md

 If you have a great idea, please fork the repo and create a pull request.
 You can also simply open an issue with the tag "enhancement".
 Don't forget to give the project a star!
 Thanks again!

+If you just want to contribute (bless you!), see [our issues](https://github.com/bosun-ai/swiftide/issues).

 1. Fork the Project
 2. Create your Feature Branch (`git checkout -b feature/AmazingFeature`)